Xanthorrhoea gracilis: Taxonomy

-X. gracilis is close relative of Xanthorrhoea macronema from eastern Australia.
+X. gracilis is a close relative of Xanthorrhoea macronema from eastern Australia.

 Distribution

 It his found along the west coast in the Wheatbelt, Peel, South West and along the south coast into the Great Southern region of Western Australia.
 It extends from Carnamah in the north to Plantagenet in the south-east where it grows in sandy-loamy soils with lateritic gravel.

 It is mostly found as part of the jarrah forest ecosystem as part of the understorey.
 Canopy species include Eucalyptus marginata, E. calophylla and Allocasuarina fraseriana while substorey species include Banksia grandis, Persoonia elliptica, P. longifolia.
 Associated species in the understorey that are common include Anigozanthos humilis, Grevillea wilsonii and Hakea amplexicaulis.